-- 4.1 Where a Buyer is dissatisfied in respect of matters covered by the Code, the Buyer should initially approach the Builder/Developer and seek remedy from within the Builder/Developer's own complaints procedure. - 4.2 If the Builder/Developer fails to respond to a complaint from the Buyer within 30 days, the Buyer may bring this to the attention of ICW under the auspices of the Code.
+- 4.1 Where a Buyer is dissatisfied in respect of matters covered by the Code, the Buyer should initially approach the Builder/Developer and seek remedy from within the Builder/Developer's own complaints procedure. - 4.2 If the Builder/Developer fails to respond to a complaint from the Buyer within 56 days from the date of the complaint, or if the Buyer is unhappy with the Builder/Developer's final response to the complaint, the Buyer may bring this to the attention of ICW under the auspices of the Code.
+The Buyer must bring this to the attention of ICW within: - 12 months from the date of the Builder/Developer's final response or final offer to resolve the original complaint; or - 12 months from the date of making their original complaint in writing to the Builder/Developer, if the Builder/Developer has not responded.